 You may have a very idyllic view of nature, thinking happiness and serenity abound.
 Throughout the ages, our views on the nature of nature, so to speak, have changed back and forth.
 Today, the view of nature as “red in tooth and claw”, as Tennyson described it, unfortunately seems a pretty good description of what’s going on in the wild.
 Here is part of the reason why.

 Many or most of these animals probably don’t die a painless or quick death.
 Apart from hunger, thirst, cold and drought, wild animals suffer diseases and injuries without any medical care being available to them.
 They are confronted with natural disasters like floods and fires.
-There’s parasitism, and of course there is predation (see the video below, if you dare, for graphic examples).
+There’s parasitism, and of course there is predation (you can look on youtube for videos of wild animal suffering or predation, if you need more convincing.
+It’s not pretty!).

 Finally, let’s take into account the actual numbers that we are talking about here.
 Humans number about seven billion.
 A rough estimation of the number of fish we take from the sea is between one and three trillion animals.
 An even rougher estimation of the number of animals out there could be 10 to the 19th (see this article for more info).